-Almost all children and young people in care will have some sort of time with their parents, siblings, grandparents, aunts, uncles, cousins, other family members or close friends.
-This can be called 'time with family' or 'contact'.
-The time that children and young people spend with family and significant others can be court mandated and will be detailed in their case plan.
+Almost all children and young people in care will have some sort of time with their parents, siblings, grandparents, aunts, uncles, cousins, other family members, kin or close friends.
+This can be called 'family time'.

+The time that children and young people spend with parents, family and kin can be court mandated and will be detailed in their case plan.
 Time with family is an essential step in keeping children and young people connected to their family, identity and culture.
 This time together can happen face-to-face, but may also happen over the phone, through video chat, letters, emails or social media connections.